MalefactorIX/Damage-Processing-System/Faust/RoE.md

         9m = 1m Lethal, 10 Max LBA.
         10m = Never Lethal, No LBA.
     Explosives larger than 10m are disallowed.

+10) Unarmored aircraft must have a physical hitbox representative of their size and it must contain a valid LBA description.

 ██████████████████████████████████████████████